rajitb0/GOOG_prediction/README.md

-# Recurrent Interpolants for Time Series Forecasting
+# Recurrent Interpolants for GOOG stock Forecasting

 ## How To Run?